subi3wr3x/SecDevOps/raspberrypi/README.md

 #### Pi 3 B+ Config for use as a Network Tap

 #### Usage
-Add a [USB Ethernet Adapter](https://www.amazon.com/gp/product/B00FFJ0RKE/) to the pi and setup the pi w/the included configs To test out Monitor Mode and to crack WPA2, try the [PAU05 USB Wifi Adapter](https://www.amazon.com/Panda-300Mbps-Wireless-USB-Adapter/dp/B00EQT0YK2)
+Add a [USB Ethernet Adapter](https://www.amazon.com/gp/product/B00FFJ0RKE/) to the pi and setup the pi w/the included configs.

+To test out Monitor Mode and to crack WPA2, try the [PAU05 USB Wifi Adapter](https://www.amazon.com/Panda-300Mbps-Wireless-USB-Adapter/dp/B00EQT0YK2)

 #### Expectations